Contact lens fitting: ensure comfort and improve your vision

 If you have problems with your vision and want to use contacts to correct the problem, or if you wish to get coloured contacts for cosmetic purposes, a contact lens fitting is something to consider before you start shopping.

 Most appointments will begin with the eye care professional determining the overall health of your eye.
-Your corneas will be examined to ensure that they are healthy enough for wearing contact lenses.
+Your corneas will be examined, using a instrument called a slit lamp, to ensure that they are healthy enough for wearing contact lenses.
 Your eye care specialist will also make a note of the condition of your eyes to refer back to on future visits to ensure that your ocular health hasn't deteriorated due to wearing lenses.

 The next step will be to take careful measurements of your eye using a special instrument called a keratometer.
 Your eyes may also be scanned by a computer to map the curvature of the surface of your eye and to provide more detailed analysis.
 These dimensions will determine the shape and size of your lenses.